Sex and Gender

 Finding better ways to help men and women quit smoking is important for everyone’s health.
 More than 16 million Americans have diseases caused by smoking.
 It’s the leading cause of preventable death in the U.S.

-• Scientists have found sex influences in autoimmune disorders as well.
+Conditions in which the body’s immune system mistakenly attacks and destroys the body’s own cells. — Scientists have found sex influences in autoimmune disorders as well.
 About 80% of those affected are women.
 But autoimmune conditions in men are often more severe.
-For instance, more women than men get multiple sclerosis (MS), a disease in which the body’s attacks the brain and spinal cord.
+For instance, more women than men get multiple sclerosis (MS), a disease in which the body’s The body’s defense against germs and foreign substances. attacks the brain and spinal cord.
 But men seem more likely to get a progressive form of MS that gradually worsens and is more challenging to treat.

 “Not only are women more susceptible to MS, but women also have many more considerations in the management of the disease, especially since it often begins during child-bearing years,” says Dr. Ellen Mowry, a specialist who studies MS at Johns Hopkins University.